seerbio/openms-feature-detection-pipeline/README.md

 1. On your local machine make sure you have Python3 and R installed so that `python3` and `Rscripts` are on your path.

+2. Make sure the following R packages are installed -

+    * stringr
+    * xml2

 ## Set-up

 1. Install Docker on your system